UchuServer/Uchu/README.md

 #### Entity Framework Command Line Interface (optional)
 Run ```dotnet tool install --global dotnet-ef``` in the terminal to install the interface that is required to build the database.
 You might have to remove old versions of the tool if you have used Uchu on .NET Core 3.0.

-#### PostgresSQL
+#### PostgreSQL
-Uchu uses PostgresSQL as its database provider.
+Uchu uses PostgresSQL as its database provider by default.
+This can be changed in the config file later on to either MySQL or SQLite.

 If and when prompted to choose a password for the "postgres" user, choose "postgres" for ease of setup later on.

 ##### Linux (Debian)
 ```